 A. Fear not; most introductions are met with an outpouring of welcoming support and you can witness this simply by reading other members’ introductions.
 However, if you’re really not ready to introduce yourself, it’s best to wait until you are before joining any support group.
-We suggest reading the Parents’ Stories section of our site in the meantime, and coming back for support group access when you’re ready.
+We suggest reading the Parents’ Stories section of our site in the meantime, and coming back for grief support group access when you’re ready.
 (See rule #1)

-Q. Can my Facebook friends who aren’t in the private support group see that I’m a member there, or see what I post there, or see my replies to posts?
+Q. Can my Facebook friends who aren’t in the private grief support group see that I’m a member there, or see what I post there, or see my replies to posts?

 A. Absolutely not.
 Our group is private and invisible.
 Our member list is visible only to others already in the group.
 Posts to it will show up on your news feed but they will never appear on your profile page or in your friends’ news feeds.

 Q. What about the public Facebook EWP page?

 A. That page is completely separate from our private group, but also managed by our group admins.
 Be aware that likes and comments on our public Facebook cause page are visible to all.
 To eliminate confusion, we’ve made the cover image on the public page different from the cover image for the private group.
 Posts made to the public Facebook page are not visible to the public until they’re approved by an administrator.
 If you accidentally post something personal there, an admin will remove it and redirect you to the private group.
 If you’re deliberately sharing something on the public page, post it just once — you won’t see it appear there until an admin approves it.
 This is necessary to prevent our public page from being defaced by trolls.

 Q. I have a poor prenatal diagnosis but haven’t decided what I’ll do yet.
 May I join the private group?